 Employers in Tennessee must display several equal employment opportunity (EEO) notices in prominent workplace locations for their employees, including posters that feature information about anti-discrimination laws.
 These notices encourage victims and witnesses of workplace harassment or discrimination to report illegal conduct as soon as possible.

 Supervisors who receive harassment complaints from employees must report such events to human resources departments, EEO officers, or other designees within the company.
 However, if an employee does not feel comfortable filing a complaint within the organization, they are encouraged to contact the state Department of Human Resources (DOHR).

 When an official complaint is filed, the DOHR will promptly carry out a “thorough and neutral” investigation of the alleged discrimination, harassment, or retaliation.
 A DOHR investigation typically involves interviews with the individual who filed the complaint, the person accused of discrimination, and any relevant witnesses.
 State officials work to maintain the confidentiality of victims as much as possible.

-How Can Employment and Consumer Law Group Help Me?
+How Can Employment and Commerce Law Group Help Me?

 If you’re already dealing with the stress of a hostile work environment in Nashville, the decision to hire an attorney can feel daunting.
 You may be worried about escalating matters or losing your job due to retaliation.

-At the Employment and Consumer Law Group, we provide free case reviews with no risk or obligation to you.
+At the Employment and Commerce Law Group, Our hostile work environment attorneys provide free case reviews with no risk or obligation to you.
 Everything you share with us will be kept strictly confidential, and you will not be asked to sign any contracts or pay any fees to receive a thorough evaluation of your legal options.

 No matter how serious or complex your hostile work environment case may be, we’re here to help.
 Contact us today to get started with your free consultation.